By Combined Arms Support Command Public AffairsMay 15, 2013

 * Active Army field kitchen runner-up: Christopher Kurth Dining Facility, 2nd Brigade Combat Team, 1st Cavalry Division, Fort Hood, Texas.

 * Army Reserve field kitchen winner: 295th Ordnance Company, Hastings, Neb.

 * Army Reserve field kitchen runner-up: 137th Quartermaster Company, South, El Monte, Calif.

 * Army National Guard field kitchen winner: 1032nd Transportation Company, Gate City, Va.

 * Army National Guard field kitchen runner-up: 212th Support Maintenance Company, Medina, Ohio.

 During the evaluation portion, IFSEA and JCCoE personnel teamed up to form committees to judge each category.
 They traveled the globe to obtain first-hand knowledge of how food service specialists perform in dining facility and field kitchen operations.
 The evaluation focused on many areas including sanitation, nutrition, record keeping and food preparation procedures.
 Each committee is comprised of one IFSEA civilian and two military representatives.

 The Connelly program was established in March 1968 and is named for the late Philip A. Connelly, former IFSEA president, who was responsible for obtaining that organization's sponsorship with the Army.

 Its objectives include: improving the professionalism of food service personnel in order to provide the best quality product and service to military members; and providing recognition for excellence in the preparation and serving of food in Army dining facilities and during field kitchen operations.

-There will be an awards ceremony in March to highlight the achievements of the winning commands.
+Individual award ceremonies will be conducted at the unit's home stations to highlight the achievements of the winning teams.